vishivishvish/vishivishvish.github.io/README.md

 ## Introduction & Purpose

-This repository hosts my personal website, coded with Agentic AI and built on GitHub Pages.
+This repository hosts my personal website, pair-programmed with Agentic AI and hosted on GitHub Pages.

 Check it out at [vishivishvish.github.io](https://vishivishvish.github.io) :)

-This site is not just meant to show my profile.
+This site is more than just a profile.
 It's a living portfolio of:
 - 💡 ideas
 - 🛠️ projects
 - 🧪 experiments